LeonLow97-Sandbox/node-bootcamp/04-express-js/README.md

 ## Serving Files Statically (`.css`)

 - Serving Files Statically means not handled by express middleware or router but for file system
+- If a _request_ is directly made for a file (e.g., a .css file is requested), you can enable static serving for such files via express.static().
 - In `app.js`, use a middleware with `express.static()`

 ```js